Jeck0v/Athena/tests/README.md

 ## Contributing

 When adding new tests:
-1. Follow the existing naming conventions
+1. **Follow naming conventions**: Use descriptive test function names starting with `test_`
-2. Add appropriate fixtures for new test cases
+2. **Add fixtures**: Create appropriate `.ath` test files in `tests/fixtures/` for new scenarios
-3. Update snapshots when output format changes
+3. **Choose the right category**: Place structural tests in the appropriate category file
-4. Test both success and failure scenarios
+4. **Test both scenarios**: Include success and failure cases
-5. Add comprehensive error case testing
+5. **Update documentation**: Update this README when adding new test categories
+6. **Keep tests focused**: Each test should verify one specific aspect of functionality

+### Adding Structural Tests
+For new structural tests, place them in the appropriate category:
+- `basic_structure.rs`: YAML structure and service count validation
+- `service_configuration.rs`: Service settings (env vars, ports, volumes)
+- `networking.rs`: Network configuration and dependencies
+- `policies.rs`: Restart policies and health checks
+- `formatting.rs`: YAML validity and output formatting
+- `complex_scenarios.rs`: Multi-service architecture tests